 - Your manuscript (including a title page with the names of all authors and co-authors)

-- An anonymous main document file with abstract, keywords, main text and references if the journal you are submitting to uses double-blind peer review
+- A main document file with abstract, keywords, main text and references, which should be kept anonymous if the journal you are submitting to uses double-blind peer review

 - Figure files